Anusree6154s/dsa-practise/dsa-crio/DSA-JS-101/Problems/Classes/1. Basic Coding Problems/3. Leap Year/readme.md

 Year 1600 is a leap year

 ## Answer
-- leap year if divisible by 100 and 400, and 4 (2 checks)
+- leap year if divisible by 4 and not by 100, and 400 (2 checks)
 - tc=1, sc=1